MBHudson/SP-Proxy/README.md

 *If anyone wants to help out with a better name I'm all ears lol

-This is just a beta, don't expect if to work without going through the source code and tweaking some things.
+This is just a beta, don't expect it to work without going through the source code and tweaking some things.
 I made a general "installer."
 ### TO INSTALL: Copy and Paste the following into a terminal *Kali OS
 sudo git clone https://github.com/MBHudson/SP-Proxy.git | sudo chmod -R 777 SP-Proxy/ | cd PS-Proxy | ./installer | ./spProxy